Christmas spending to test personal finances

 "While this behaviour has had a detrimental impact on sections of the economy such as retail sales activity, the flipside has been an improvement in consumers' credit position. "

 As the Christmas holiday season approaches, Australians are being encouraged not to over-extend themselves.
 New changes to credit laws this year means that any missed bill payments are recorded by banks and will now appear on your credit file.
-See here for more information about the changes.

 Additionally, there is widespread views that interest rates will start to rise in 2014 so households should be preparing themselves for this, especially if things are already tight.